 | Dedicated Contract Carriage (DCC) | $32.0 | +1.6% | $32.0 | +2.5% |

-ITM was 2025’s fastest-growing 3PL segment, with net revenue growth of 11.0% to $30.4 billion driving a 35.4% gross profit margin.
+ITM was 2025’s fastest-growing 3PL segment, with net revenue growth of 11.0% to $30.4 billion, driving a 35.4% gross profit margin.
 Within ITM, the divergence between top forwarders was stark: Expeditors grew 4.4% in gross revenue to $11.1 billion and 7.4% in net revenue to $3.7 billion, while C.H.
-Robinson’s Global Forwarding gross revenue dropped 18.8% to $3.1 billion and net revenue fell 7.6% to $741.9 million — a textbook example of how individual freight forwarders’ books are being reshaped by tariff exposure, customer mix, and lane decisions.
+Robinson’s Global Forwarding gross revenue dropped 18.8% to $3.1 billion and net revenue fell 7.6% to $741.9 million.
+Individual freight forwarders’ books are being reshaped by tariff exposure, customer mix, and lane decisions.

 A&A’s Top 10 U.S.-Based 3PLs – 2026